-In a reversal, the U.S. won’t block climate compensation for poor nations
+In a Reversal, the U.S. Won’t Block Climate Compensation for Poor Nations

 “A positive outcome is close,” said Sherry Rehman, Pakistan’s minister for climate change, who is spearheading a group of 134 nations pushing for such a fund.
 “Not perfect or optimal, but one that addresses the basic demand of developing nations.”

 The United States had been the main obstacle to such a fund out of a concern that it could face potential liability as the country that has historically pumped the most greenhouse gases into the atmosphere.
-But American negotiators, under great pressure from developing countries as well as some of its European allies, reversed course late Saturday.
+But the proposed language says that countries would not be held legally liable for payments, and American negotiators, under great pressure from developing countries as well as some of its European allies, reversed course late Saturday.

 Tina Stege, the climate envoy for the Marshall Islands, called the breakthrough an “important moment.”
 “It has not been easy,” she said, referring to the decades that small island nations have spent arguing for a fund.
 “But, of course, we have a long night ahead, and we need all countries to agree,” she added.
 “We never celebrate until the gavel drops.”